 What Is Ethernet?

 Ethernet is a family or group of computer network tech typically used in metropolitan area networks or MAN, wide area networks or WAN, and local area networks or LAN.
-It was back in the 1980s where it was commercially introduced then standardized as IEEE 802.3 in 1983.
+It was in the 1980s when it was commercially introduced and then standardized as IEEE 802.3 in 1983.
 Since then, it has retained quite a bit of backward compatibility, such that it’s been refined to do longer link distances and support higher bit rates.
 As time went on, Ethernet replaced ARCNET, FDDI, and Token Ring wired LAN tech.
-In slang, Ethernet refers to the solid form or twisted pair cables.
+Ethernet refers to the solid form or twisted pair of cables in slang.
 The current favored Ethernet cable is Category 6 (CAT6) and Category 7 (CAT7).

 The original Ethernet of 10BASE5 used the shared medium of the coaxial cable.
-Meanwhile, current Ethernet providers in the modern age of the 21st Century instead make use of fiber optics and twisted pair along with switches in order to work for a faster connection.
-Over the course of its existence, Ethernet cable data transfer rates went from 2.94 megabits per second to 400 gigabits per second.
+Meanwhile, current Ethernet providers in the modern age of the 21st Century instead use fiber optics and twisted pairs along with switches to work for a faster connection.
+Throughout its existence, Ethernet cable data transfer rates went from 2.94 megabits per second to 400 gigabits per second.
 The standards of Ethernet today comprise several signaling and wiring variants of the OSI physical layer in use with the technology.